rrrossjr/learning-library/data-management-library/database/multitenant/manage-app/mt-isolation/manage-app1.md

 ````
  SQL> <copy> @/home/oracle/labs/multitenant/cpu_test.sql</copy>
 ````
  open another session and run top command and observe the cpu busy percentage.
-It will be limited to the percentgate equal to one cpu.
-In our cace, Total cpus were 2, so 1 cpu would be 50% cpu utilization.
+It will be limited to the percentage equal to one cpu.
+In our case, Total cpus were 2, so 1 cpu would be 50% cpu utilization.

-In a production system with many CPUs and PDB consolidation, it is possible to over provision. i.e The total of CPU_COUNT at PDB level is more than allocated at CDB level.
+In a production system with many CPUs and PDB consolidation, it is possible to over provision. i.e. The total of CPU_COUNT at PDB level is more than allocated at CDB level.
 This is a recommended configuration if we want better CPU utilization of the system.

 Now unset the CPU caging and rerun the workload.
 In our test, the cpu utilization peaks to 100% consuming the 2 CPUs available.
 ````